 - Apply “Growmore” spread evenly over the 1 square metre area, twice a year, in February and June.
 Do not allow any weeds or grass to grow on your specially-prepared soil area, around the trunks of the trees.
 Mulch the trees if possible.
 Follow instructions on the fertilizer packet.
 Do not exceed the stated rate of application.

 If you do all the above you will succeed.
 Good luck and all best wishes!

 Many people with newly-built houses or allotments are keen to grow fruit trees along their border line or separating fence or wall.
-But often they run into a problem: due to legal restrictions or rules, the trees are not allowed to grow any taller then 6 feet, 183 cm.
+But often they run into a problem: due to legal restrictions or rules such as gardening laws and hedge law, the trees are not allowed to grow any taller then 6 feet, 183 cm.